fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 ---
-title: Explaining Const and Let
+title: I Do Declare!
+Explaining Const and Let
 layout: post.pug
 collection: posts
 date: 2016-11-9
 ---

-When I was first confronted by the expansive (and frankly overwhelming) featureset of ES6, I saw one change in particular as the most fundamental: `const` and `let`. `var` was no longer the only keyword I needed to know to make my variables real.
-I was at once struck with a great bafflement and a yearning -- a yearning to know _why_.
+ES6 has a lot of changes.
+Some of which nice quality-of-life adjustment (iterators, arrow functions), but others seem like a fundamental alteration to the way you're supposed to write the language.

+Enter `const` and `let`:

 # How they work

 ### Hoisting

-The big boon both with both keywords is that they're not hoisted.
+The big boon both with both keywords is that they're accessible once hoisted.
 Consider the following:

 ```javascript
 console.log(hoisted); // Logs undefined